DeepuVaishu/Room_Occupancy_Estimation/README.md

 | `CO2` | CO2 concentration (ppm) |
 | `Sound` | Noise levels in the room |
 | `Motion Sensors (PIR)` | Motion detection flags (binary) |

 ---
-Yes!
-Here’s a structured way to include your repository contents in your `README.md`:

----
 ## Repository Contents